 A good way to do that is to inhale deeply and exhale slowly.

-A peaceful mind reasons better.
+A calm mind reasons better.

 Being prepared inside will help us face the challenges that come up outside.

-- Practice mindfulness
+- Practice mindfulness.